EB-1C Ownership Change or Restructure Evidence

 Finberg Firm can review the facts, identify risk points, and help decide whether EB-1C, EB-1A, EB-2 NIW, or another green card path is stronger.

-When should I review EB-1C Ownership Change or Restructure Evidence with an attorney?
+When should I get legal help with EB-1C Ownership Change or Restructure Evidence?